-Section 7.
+Section 5.
 City age index.
 Defines "city age index" to mean the percentage of the population of the city that is age 65 or older.
 Effective beginning for aids payable in 2024.

-Section 8.
+Section 6.
 Commercial industrial utility percentage.
 Defines "commercial industrial utility percentage" to mean the percentage of the total estimated market value of real and personal property in the city that is class 3 property under section 273.13.
 Effective beginning for aids payable in 2024.

-Section 9.
+Section 7.
 Definitions [applicable to CPA].
 Defines "Group A offenses" and "adjusted offenses" for the purposes of the CPA formula.
 (Beginning with data reported for 2021, the FBI and Bureau of Criminal Apprehension no longer classify crimes as "part I" or "part II" crimes.
 Instead, crimes are classified as "group A" and "group B" offenses.
 In general, group A offenses include all the part I crimes plus additional types of serious offenses.
 The language proposed here will transition to the CPA calculation to use a count of "group A" offenses.)
 Makes other conforming changes.
 Effective beginning for aids payable in 2024.

-Section 10.
+Section 8.
 County need aid.
 Provides for a transition from using annual counts of "Part I crimes" to "Group A offenses" as an input to the calculation of CPA.
 Effective beginning for aids payable in 2024.

-Section 11.
+Section 9.
 City formula aid.
 Makes a conforming change to the elimination of aid adjustments under the proposed LGA formula.
 Effective beginning for aids payable in 2024.

-Section 12.
+Section 10.
 City aid distribution.
 Makes a conforming change to the elimination of aid adjustments under the proposed LGA formula.
 Strikes other obsolete language.
 Effective beginning for aids payable in 2024.

-Section 13.
+Section 11.
 Calculations and payments; adjustments to computational factors.
 Removes specific references to obsolete and unneeded LGA computational factors.
 Clarifies the commissioner's authority to adjust computational factors in cases of city annexations.
 Makes other technical changes.
 Effective beginning for aids payable in 2024.

-Section 14.
+Section 12.
 Payment dates.
-Requires the commissioner to pay a portion of local government aid payable in 2025 on March 20, 2025.
+Requires the commissioner to pay 12.39% of local government aid payable in 2025 on March 20, 2025.
 The remaining amounts would be paid on the normal biannual payment dates.
 Effective beginning for aids payable in 2024.

-Section 15.
+Section 13.
 Cities [aid amount].
-For aid payable in 2024 and later, increases the total amount of annual LGA to \$644.4 million, an increase of \$80 million over current law.
+For aid payable in 2024 and later, increases the total amount of annual LGA to \$604.4 million, an increase of \$40 million over current law.
 Effective beginning for aids payable in 2024.

-Section 16.
+Section 14.
 Counties [aid amount].
-For aid payable in 2024 and later, increases the amount of total annual CPA to \$344.7 million, an increase of \$80 million over current law.
+For aid payable in 2024 and later, increases the amount of total annual CPA to \$304.7 million, an increase of \$40 million over current law.
 Effective beginning for aids payable in 2024.

-Section 17.
+Section 15.
 Types of land; payments [in lieu of taxes].
-Increases, from \$2 to \$3, the payment per acre for county-administered and commissioner-administered other natural resource land and establishes two new PILT payments based on the total acreage of PILT land within the county.
-Counties where the total number of PILT acreage is equal to or greater than 25% of the total land in the county will receive an additional 18 cents per acre, and counties where the total number of PILT acreage is greater than 10% but less than 25% of the total land will receive an additional 8 cents per acre.
-Effective beginning with aids payable in 2024.
+Increases, from \$2 to \$2.25, the payment per acre for county-administered and commissioner-administered other natural resource land.
+Effective beginning for aids payable in 2024.